Call 911 if:

 2. Splint the Area, if Possible

-Gently tape the dislocated area or fracture to a rolled-up newspaper, ruler, or a rolled-up piece of clothing with first aid tape.
+- Gently tape the dislocated area or fracture to a rolled-up newspaper, ruler, stick, or a rolled-up piece of clothing with first aid tape.
+In general, try to include the joint above and below the injury in the splint.
 As much as possible, avoid moving the injured limb, and never force it or try to twist it back into place.

 3. Reduce Swelling and Prevent Injury